Therapy for Grief and Loss

 What is grief?

 Grief is defined as emotional suffering in response to loss.
 The pain of loss can be overwhelming; it can cause a host of negative, difficult emotions, from shock to disbelief, anger, guilt, fear, and sadness.
-After a loss, it can be difficult to accept what happened—you might not want to believe it, or you can be in denial.
+After a loss, accepting what happened can be difficult.
+You might struggle to believe it, experiencing denial or disbelief.
 Your grieving process can extend beyond crying, causing you to feel immense despair or regret.
-You might feel guilty about not preventing the situation.
+You might feel guilty You might feel guilty for not preventing the cause of death.
+You may also feel guilt about your relationship with the person—things you said or did, or things you didn’t say or do.
 Additionally, you could feel angry with yourself, the doctors, God, or even the person who died and abandoned you.

 How to cope with grief